Eureka Rebellion: Legislative Council calls for Commission of Inquiry

 La Trobe decided to cancel the September 1853 mining tax collections.
 The Legislative Council supported a Commission of Inquiry into goldfields grievances.
 It also considered a proposal to abolish the licence fee in return for a royalty on the gold and a nominal charge for maintaining the police service.
-In November, it was resolved by the Legislative Council that the licence fee be reinstated on a sliding scale of 1 pound per month, 2 pounds per three months, 4 pounds for six months, and 8 pounds for 12 months.
-License evasion was punishable by increasing fines of 5, 15 and 30 pounds, with serial offenders liable to be sentenced to imprisonment.
+In November, it was resolved by the Legislative Council that the licence fee be reinstated on a sliding scale of £1 for one month, £2 for three months, £4 for six months, and £8 for 12 months.
+License evasion was punishable by increasing fines of £5, £15 and £30, with serial offenders liable to be sentenced to imprisonment.
 Licence inspections, treated as a great sport and "carried out in the style of an English fox-hunt" by mounted officials, known to the miners by the warning call "Traps" or "Joes", were henceforth able to take place at any time without notice.

 The latter sobriquet was a reference to La Trobe, whose proclamations posted around the goldfields were signed and sealed "Walter Joseph Latrobe".
 Many of the police were former convicts from Tasmania.
 They would get a fifty per cent commission from all fines imposed on unlicensed miners and grog sellers.
-Plainclothes officers enforced prohibition, and those involved in the illegal sale of alcohol were initially handed 50-pound fines.
+Plainclothes officers enforced prohibition, and those involved in the illegal sale of alcohol were initially handed £50 fines.
 Subsequent offences were punishable by months of hard labour.
-This led to the corrupt practice of police demanding blackmail of 5 pounds from repeat offenders.
+This led to the corrupt practice of police demanding blackmail of £5 from repeat offenders.

 Miners were arrested for not carrying licences on their person, as they often left them in their tents due to the typically wet and dirty conditions in the mines, then subjected to such indignities as being chained to trees and logs overnight.
 The impost was most felt by a greater number of miners, who were finding the mining tax untenable without any more significant gold discoveries.

 In March 1854, La Trobe sent a reform package to the Legislative Council, which was adopted and sent to London for the approval of the Imperial parliament.
 The voting franchise would be extended to all miners upon purchasing a 12-month permit.

 Hotham replaces La Trobe

-La Trobe's successor as lieutenant-governor, Sir Charles Hotham, who took up his commission in Victoria on 22 June 1854.
+La Trobe's successor as lieutenant-governor, Sir Charles Hotham, took up his commission in Victoria on 22 June 1854.
 He instructed Rede to introduce a strict enforcement system and conduct a weekly cycle of licence hunts, which it was hoped would cause the exodus to the goldfields to be reversed.
 In August 1854, Hotham and his wife were received in Ballarat during a tour of the Victorian goldfields.
 In September, Hotham imposed more frequent twice-weekly licence hunts, with more than half of the prospectors on the goldfields remaining non-compliant with the regulations.

 The miners in Bendigo responded to the increase in the frequency of licence hunts with threats of armed rebellion.